abs-sayem/docs_and_notes/abs_notes/quotes.md

     - Means - You are free to do what you want, but you don't choose what you want.
     - Means - We can act freely within our desires, but our desires themselves aren't always under our conscious control - they come from deeper forces inside us.

-7. Not all educated person are good, but a leader should always be an educated person.
+7. Not all educated person are good leader, but a leader should always be an educated person.

 8. **SRK Quotes -**
     - You have to be lonely to be successful.